-[A]fter the effective date of a regulation under this section applicable to noise emissions resulting from the operation of any motor carrier engaged in interstate commerce, no State or political subdivision thereof may adopt or enforce any standard applicable to the same operation of such motor carrier, unless such standard is identical to a standard applicable to noise emissions resulting from such operation prescribed by any regulation under this section.8 regulations promulgated under this Section (C.F.R.
+[A]fter the effective date of a regulation under this section applicable to noise emissions resulting from the operation of any motor carrier engaged in interstate commerce, no State or political subdivision thereof may adopt or enforce any standard applicable to the same operation of such motor carrier, unless such standard is identical to a standard

+7 In addition to these operating limits, the Act also imposes design and manufacturing limits, "which shall set limits on noise emissions from [certain motorized products]."
+42 U.S.C. § 4905(a)(1)(C)(iii).
+NEMG cites to regulations promulgated under this Section (C.F.R.
 205.50 et seq.) in its brief, but does not claim that Criterion 8 regulates, directly or indirectly, truck manufacturing and design.
 We therefore consider only whether the noise emission limits in Section 4917 preempt consideration of truck noise under Criterion 8.